 How to help your child or teen to work at home

 However you decide to make it work for you, explain clearly to your child/teen that work has to happen at some point during the day – for you and for them.
-It may be beneficial to discuss with older children and teens what schedule would motivate them best, or for younger children to begin with a 9am start but vary it if they seem to be struggling.
-They may be ready to begin the day earlier and finish work earlier too.
+It may be beneficial to discuss with older children and teens what schedule would motivate them best, or for younger children to begin with a 9am start but vary it if they seem to be struggling or it’s not suitable for you.

-Begin the day with breakfast – your child can help decide what will be served and help you prepare it and clear the table after.
-Have the radio on tuned to a music station your child likes.
-This may be a social time where all at home gather and set their goals for the day.
+Many families have found beginning the day with breakfast helps.
+Your child can help decide what will be served and help you prepare it and clear the table after (remember while they are at home a routine, structure and responsibilities they can be praised for will boost their morale and maintain yours too).
+You could have the radio tuned to a music station your child/teen likes, with a no-news policy for meal and break times, and no phones at the table.
+This may be a social time where all at home gather and set their goals for the day, or if you have to work that your child/teen gets time with you during the morning where you check in together.

 Schools begin their day with time together in class/tutor time and assembly.
-Some schools will offer these virtually or you may want to begin your day with a song (your child/teen may want to pick a song each day or make a playlist), or read a story together.
-Alternatively you might want to try some exercise to wake you up (for example the MS Society has a tool to build your own exercise routine that can be adapted to different abilities; and Joe Wicks is running daily 30 minute workouts live from 9am (GMT) Monday – Friday).
-Equally you may find days begin and end at different times and don’t necessarily start with school-related work but with any enjoyable activity that helps boost you and your child/teen’s mood.
+Some schools will offer these virtually or you may want to begin your day with a song (your child/teen may want to pick a song each day or make a playlist), or read a story together (including an online story/audiobook if you need to work).
+Alternatively you might want to try some exercise to wake you up (for example the MS Society has a tool to build your own exercise routine that can be adapted to different abilities; while there are many online exercise videos to find online.
+Equally you may find days begin and end at different times and don’t necessarily start with school-related work but with any enjoyable activity that helps boost you and your child/teen’s mood such as dancing together, tuning into a podcast or watching a nature documentary.
+Some days you won’t feel up to anything, but it’s okay to get them to tune into something they like, or offer this as a reward for work completed.

 Your child/teen may want to give their school-at-home a name (e.g. your child’s name/surname followed by ‘academy’, ‘university’, ‘school’ or ‘college of wizardry’).
+In the last lockdown my youngest called our home school “The Academy of Greatness” (no pressure on me there!
+Also, it really wasn’t).
 Younger children might want to create a poster showing their school name, badge and when classes are in session.
-Some children might want to see their real school’s logo/badge as a visual reminder when learning is taking place; others to keep the items they usually have in school (book bags, pen cases etc) so they feel secure.
+Some children might want to see their real school’s logo/badge as a visual reminder when learning is taking place; others to keep the items they usually have in school (book bags, pen cases etc) so they feel grounded.

-Find out from your child/teen or the school what the daily school schedule/timetable is.
 Younger children may like a visual timetable indicating what lessons will happen when.
 Older children and teens may know their timetable they can fit the work school has provided into.
 If school has scheduled any live or participatory events ensure those are prioritised.
-You may want to check this schedule on Friday afternoons so you are ready to start again on Mondays.
+You may want to revisit this schedule on Friday afternoons so you are ready to start again on Mondays and ensure school emails are checked in case any new events are timetabled.

 You may be given daily or weekly tasks to complete at home, for which you might need to create a timetable.
 You can find plenty of these online to download or print, and there is a blank one to edit here that your child/teen may want to customise.
 Older children and teens may have a school diary they can use to note daily lessons and tasks.

 As your child isn’t seeing their friends you may want to organise virtual break times where they check in remotely with their mates.
-That might be a mid-morning google hangout, or time when your teen has their phone to connect with their socials.
-Or encourage older children and teens to catch up with friends during online gaming – once their school work is done.
-They might want to go back to old fashioned letter writing.
+That might be a mid-morning google hangout, Zoom call or Houseparty; or time when your teen has their phone to connect with their socials.
+Or encourage older children and teens to catch up with friends during online gaming – once their school work is done (remember to keep a check on online safety during this time).
+They might even want to go back to old fashioned letter writing.

 What if they can’t focus?

-– asking them to teach you what they have learned.
+– asking them to teach you what they have learned in a particular lesson each day.

 – using online quizzes or tests to assess what they have studied (and if they understood it).